-Always keep all fishing equipment stored in your tackle box clean, including your fishing pliers and your braided fishing line.
+Always keep all fishing equipment like your different fishing tackles stored in your tackle box clean, including your fishing pliers and your braided fishing line.
 Mixing guts causes cross-contamination and makes it hard to hold the knife safely.
 Prep the fish by washing it down first and then dry it a bit with a paper towel before working.

 Actual Fish Treatment and Knifework

 Next, scaling the fish is a must.
 Work over a bucket or sink and wash as you de-scale.
 This makes everything go away from your workspace instead of into it.
 Use a scaling tool and hold the fish by the head with your non-working hand.
 Short swipes are the best approach, not long strokes.
 Scale one side at a time.
 Wash the fish to remove the remainder of scales before going to the next stage.